julianchurchill/text-adventure/README.md

 =======

 - [FEATURE] Read a model setup from a plain text file
-  - [TEST] LocationFactory should create Location objects with default parameters.
   - [TEST] PlainTextModelPopulator should populate initial inventory with items.
   - [TEST] Activity should create a PlainTextModelPopulator and give it the model to populate as well as some plain text describing the model contents.
 Change the demo model content to use this mechanism.
 - [FEATURE] Write some decent content!
 Expand it and expand the framework to supply functionality to support the content.